NaturalNode/natural/README.md

 TfIdf
 -----

-TfIdf is implemented to determine how important a word or words is to a document.
-The following example will add four documents to the corpus and determine the importance of the word "node" to each document, with the last document being the winner.
+TfIdf is implemented to determine how important a word (or words) is to a document relative to a corpus.
+The following example will add four documents to a corpus and determine the weight of the word "node" and then the weight of the word "ruby" in each document.

     var natural = require('natural'),
         TfIdf = natural.TfIdf,
         tfidf = new TfIdf();